tsatria03/CookyCraze/docks/readme.txt

 Baking.

+Cookies baked: counts the total number of cookies you have ever produced across all sources.
+This is a lifetime running total and never decreases when you sell cookies.
+Your cookie stockpile shown in the main game reflects only what you currently hold, while this stat reflects everything you have ever baked.
+Achievements that track cookies baked use this lifetime total, so they can unlock well before your stockpile reaches the same number.

 Auto bakes performed: counts every time the auto baker fires a cycle.
 Manual bakes performed: counts every time you press the bake button manually.